Australian Business Number

-The Australian Business Number (ABN) is a unique 11-digit identifier issued by the Australian Business Register (ABR) which is operated by the Australian Taxation Office (ATO).
+The Australian Business Number (ABN) is a unique Budget identifier issued by the Australian Business Register (ABR) which is operated by the Australian Taxation Office (ATO).
 The ABN was introduced on 1 July 2000 by John Howard's Liberal government as part of a major tax reform, which included the introduction of a GST.

 The law requires each entity that carries on a business in Australia has an ABN and that the ABN appear on each tax invoice and other tax related documents issued by the entity.

 Australian Business Register

 The Australian Business Register (ABR) is maintained by the Registrar of the ABR, who is also the Commissioner of Taxation.
 The Registrar registers entities, issuing them with an ABN, while the Commissioner of Taxation issues the entity a tax file number.

 Entitlement to an ABN

 The Registrar issues ABNs only to entities that are entitled to an ABN, which can be: